hatedabamboo/notes.hatedabamboo.me/src/posts/centralized-eks-monitoring-across-multiple-aws-accounts.md

 <p style="text-align: center; margin: 24px 0 24px 0;"><a href="mailto:reply@hatedabamboo.me?subject=Reply%20to%3A%20Centralized%20EKS%20Monitoring%20Across%20Multiple%20AWS%20Accounts">Reply to this post ✉️</a></p>

-[^1]:It doesn’t matter all that much which approach you choose to implement for monitoring your monitoring.
-In light of [recent events](https://blog.cloudflare.com/18-november-2025-outage/), some folks even created a [downdetector for a downdetector’s downdetector](https://downdetectorsdowndetectorsdowndetector.com/).
-I mean, it’s hilariously fun, but the key point remains solid: you need to know whether your eyes and ears (infrastructure-wise) are even working.
+[^1]:It doesn't matter all that much which approach you choose to implement for monitoring your monitoring.
+In light of [recent events](https://blog.cloudflare.com/18-november-2025-outage/), some folks even created a [downdetector for a downdetector's downdetector](https://downdetectorsdowndetectorsdowndetector.com/).
+I mean, it's hilariously fun, but the key point remains solid: you need to know whether your eyes and ears (infrastructure-wise) are even working.
 [^2]: We assume 100% cross-AZ traffic in this example to maximize potential traffic costs and avoid complicating the calculations with percentages of same-AZ versus cross-AZ traffic.
 [^3]: Direct Connect may also require a specific partner to enable and perform the physical connection to the AWS network, so expect to add a few hundred (or even thousands) of dollars on top of the initial bill for setup.